Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Introduction

+One general goodness-of-fit test of an ER-SBM is provided in \cite{lei2016goodness}.
+It is an asymptotic test, valid under certain assumptions on relatively balanced community sizes as the number of nodes grows, and it is not applicable to the degree-corrected SBM.
+While one can make an argument of validity of asymptotic tests in simple model variants, finite-sample tests are more appropriate for more general models whose number of parameters grow linearly with $n$, such as the degree-corrected SBM.
+Of particular note is the fact that the testing method we derive is applicable to \emph{general} latent-block SBMs and, in fact, any model that is a \emph{mixture of log-linear models}.

-In Section~\ref{sec:ExactMethodology}, we describe the non-asymptotic test for both known and unknown block assignment of nodes; the latter is built from the former.
-Specifically, Section~\ref{sec:SBMExactTest} outlines an exact testing framework that is applicable to any variant of the SBM when the block assignment for each node is known.
-This method uses some recently developed tools from algebraic statistics with two main ingredients: 1) a valid choice of a goodness-of-fit statistic and 2) a good way to sample from the conditional distribution given the sufficient statistics.
-A statistic choice is presented in Section~\ref{sec:GoFstatistic}, while sampling methods rely on Markov bases that are derived in Section~\ref{sec:Alg+Geom}.
-The latter also contains theoretical results on the geometry of the three model polytopes with direct implications on MLE existence.
+\paragraph{Outline of the paper.}The three stochastic blockmodel variants that we consider are introduced in \S~\ref{sec:models}.
+In \S~\ref{sec:ExactMethodology}, we describe frequentist and Bayesian conditional goodness-of-fit tests, along with the choice of a goodness-of-fit statistic, for both observed and latent block assignment of nodes; the latter is built from the former. \S~\ref{sec:SBMExactTest} presents algebraic Monte Carlo algorithms for estimating the exact conditional $p$-value that are applicable to any variant of the SBM.
+These algorithms use some recently developed tools from algebraic statistics with the key ingredient being a description of so called \emph{Markov bases} that provides a good way to sample from the conditional distribution given the sufficient statistics. \S~\ref{sec:Alg+Geom} derives the description of Markov bases for the three variants of the SBMs.
+This section also contains key theoretical results on the geometry of the three model polytopes with direct implications on the existence of MLE. \S~\ref{sec:PowerAndComparison} presents simulations of the power of our test and compares our method to that of \cite{lei2016goodness}.
+In \S~\ref{sec:simulations} we assess the performance of our tests on synthetic graphs, on the well-known Karate dataset \cite{zachary1977information}, and the Human Connectome data (\url{http://www.humanconnectomeproject.org/}).
+We close with discussion in \S~\ref{sec:discussion}.
+The proofs of the theoretical results appear in the Appendix, \cite{mrc2016-supplement}.